The Museum requires that all visitors 2 years of age and older wear a face covering/mask.

 George Brown Goode, a noted zoologist and the first head of the United States National Museum, declared in 1889 "The museums of the future in this democratic land should be adapted to the needs of the mechanic, the factory operator, the day laborer, the salesman, and the clerk, as much as to those of the professional man and the man of leisure….
 In short, the public museum is, first of all, for the benefit of the public."

-Codes of Ethics have been written by both the International Council of Museums (ICOM) and the American Association of Museums (AAM), and written codes exist for many professions to which trustees, staff members, and volunteers of this Museum belong.
+Codes of Ethics have been written by both the International Council of Museums (ICOM) and the American Alliance of Museums (AAM), and written codes exist for many professions to which trustees, staff members, and volunteers of this Museum belong.
 While these codes are thoughtful and complete, no single code can cover all of the issues facing a complex institution like the Museum of Science, with its educational collections and large number of ancillary interests.
 It is appropriate, therefore, to tailor a code to the particular needs of this institution.
 The great majority of this document is excerpted from the Code of Ethics for Museums adopted by the Board of Directors of the American Association of Museums, 1993, updated 2000, as well as the Code of Ethics for AAM, 2004, amended 2007.
 It has been adapted to meet the specific demands of the Museum of Science as it exists today.
-This Code of Ethics applies to the Museum's Board of Trustees and Overseers, staff and volunteers.
+This Code of Ethics applies to the Museum's Board of Trustees and Museum Advisors, staff and volunteers.

 The Museum of Science is grounded in the tradition of public service.
 It is organized as a public trust, holding collections and information as a benefit for those the Museum was established to serve.
 Members of the governing authority, employees, and volunteers are committed to the interests of these beneficiaries.
 The law provides the basic framework for Museum operations.
 As a nonprofit institution, the Museum complies with applicable local, state, and federal laws and international conventions, as well as with the specific legal standards governing trust responsibilities.
 This Code of Ethics takes that compliance as given.
 But legal standards are a minimum.
 The Museum of Science does more than avoid legal liability; the Museum takes affirmative steps to maintain integrity so as to warrant public confidence.